|Object ID #||1960.074.001|

 |Description||A black Jappan-finished, bird-shaped, novelty match dispenser.
 It has a cast iron base, with a slot down the center of the top.
 There are two eyed flanges (provide bolt holes) at the bottom on either side to fasten the dispenser to a horizontal surface such as a counter.
 At one end of the slot is a cast-iron pteradactyl-like bird that is on a hinge.
 When it swings down, its sharp beak spears a match and brings it upwards for use.
 No maker's identification seen to identify the foundry of origin.|

-Last owned by Kathleen Pearson, did not say where this match dispenser was once used, but it likely was used in the Owen Sound, Ontario area in the past, perhaps in a commercial establishment?
+Last owned by Kathleen Pearson, who did not say where this match dispenser was once used, but it likely was used in the Owen Sound, Ontario area in the past, perhaps in a commercial establishment?

 Miss Pearson's family lived in Owen Sound.
 She was the daughter of Captain and Mrs. George W. Pearson.
 Her grandfather was Mr. John Pearson of Owen Sound.
 The male Pearsons were involved in marine and shipping work.